Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Introduction and statement of the main results

 \subsection{New findings (summary)}

+Here we give a brief overview of the results in this paper.
+A detailed account, including exact formulations and the historical background, is postponed to the remaining parts of Section \ref{s: introduction}.
+We direct the reader to these parts at the appropriate spots in the following paragraphs.

-Forgetting for the moment about the control over the constants, Theorem~\ref{t: 1.0} follows from the $L^{p}$ boundedness of the conical square function, which is due to Auscher, Hofmann and Martell \cite{AHM}.
+Forgetting for the moment about the control over the constants, Theorem~\ref{t: oktyabr'} follows from the $L^{p}$ boundedness of the conical square function, which is due to Auscher, Hofmann and Martell \cite{AHM}.
 They also considered complex $A$ and showed that square function estimates extend in the range $p\in(p_{-}(L_{A}),\infty)$, with the lower bound being sharp \cite[Theorem~3.1.(2)]{AHM}.
-Here $(p_{-}(L_{A}),p_{+}(L_{A}))$ is the maximal open interval of indices $p$ for which $P_{t}^A$ is uniformly bounded on $L^{p}$.
+Here $(p_{-}(L_{A}),p_{+}(L_{A}))$ is the maximal open interval of indices $p$ for which $\left(P_{t}^A\right)_{t>0}$ is uniformly bounded on $L^{p}$.
 As a consequence, their estimates imply a (``non-dimension-free") bilinear embedding in the range $(p_-(L_{A}),p_+(L^{*}_{A}))$, see \cite[p.
 5471]{AHM}.
+More information on the above square function estimates and their relation to the bilinear embedding can be found in Section \ref{s: mota}.

-We are interested in extending both Theorem~\ref{t: 1.0} and the above corollary of Auscher, Hofmann and Martell, meaning that we aim for a {\it dimension-free} bilinear embedding for {\it complex} accretive matrices.
+We are interested in extending both Theorem~\ref{t: oktyabr'} and the above corollary of Auscher, Hofmann and Martell, meaning that we aim for a {\it dimension-free} bilinear embedding for {\it complex} accretive matrices.
 Since Auscher et al. showed that their result is closely related to {\sl boundedness} of $(P^{A}_{t})_{t>0}$, it is reasonable to expect that our dimension-free extension should be linked to the {\sl contractivity} of $(P^{A}_{t})_{t>0}$, see also \cite{CD-mult, CD-OU}.
-Indeed we confirm this thought.

-The first result of ours is an extension of Theorem~\ref{t: 1.0} to the case of complex matrices.
-It is summarized in Theorem~\ref{t: bilincomplex}.
-Unlike in the real case, in the complex one the (dimension-free) embedding does not hold for all $p\in(1,\infty)$, but only in a specific interval.
-In Section~\ref{s: 1.2} we introduce a new condition \eqref{eq: Delta>0} which we call {\it $p$-ellipticity} and which determines the endpoints of that interval.
+Indeed, we confirm this thought by finding a condition \eqref{eq: aferim jano} which is linked both to bilinear embeddings (Theorem~\ref{t: bilincomplex}) and contractivity (Theorem \ref{t: Aufnahmebetriebsartenwaehler}).